New England Institute of Technology: Access Road campus

 The Access Road Campus consists of four buildings, including an automotive technician school which opened in 2005.

 Academics

-The school is accredited by the New England Association of Schools and Colleges.
+The university is accredited by the New England Commission of Higher Education.
 It offers degrees in various technical areas, including plumbing and heating ventilation, architectural design, nursing, occupational therapy, veterinary technology, business management, criminal justice and software engineering, shipbuilding and advanced manufacturing.

 National Alternative Fuels Training Consortium

-The National Alternative Fuels Training Consortium (or NAFTC) has a Training Center located at NEIT.
+The National Alternative Fuels Training Consortium (or NAFTC) has a training center located at NEIT.